Your essential summer cycling prep guide

 - Mind car doors.
 If you pass parked cars, keep at least one metre distance and watch to see if the driver is about to step out, as you’re likely approaching from their blind spot.

 - Understand the rules.
 For novice and experienced riders alike, it’s always good to stay up to date on the rules of the road.
 The BC Cycling Coalition has put together this handy guide for BC cycling laws, but it’s a good idea to also check your local bylaws.

 Want to learn more about safe riding?
-HUB Cycling's Go by Bike Week runs from May 31-June 6 with free webinars covering a range of topics, and videos like bike maintenance and bike fit tips are available on demand.
+HUB Cycling's Go by Bike Week runs from May 29-June 4 with free webinars covering a range of topics, and 30+ celebration stations giving away maps and free bike checks.
 Check out the full schedule here.

 Most BCAA Members are familiar with our 24/7 Emergency Roadside Assistance, but did you know that you can get the same level of service when you're riding your bike as when you take the car?

-If you find yourself with a flat tire or a broken chain, give us a call, and we'll send a BCAA Roadside Assistance Technician to help you get back on the road.
-If the breakdown or mechanical issue cannot be repaired on the spot, we'll drive your bike to a nearby repair shop or your home (up to the distance included on your BCAA Membership plan).* For those with a motorized E-Bike, make sure you have a Plus or Premier Membership which includes coverage for E-Bikes and Motorcycles.
+If you find yourself with a flat tire, a broken chain or some other breakdown, give us a call and we'll send a BCAA Auto Services Tech to help you get back on the road.
+If the breakdown or mechanical issue cannot be repaired on the spot, we'll drive your bike to a nearby repair shop or your home (up to the distance included on your BCAA Membership plan).
+For those with a motorized E-Bike, make sure you have a Plus or Premier Membership which includes coverage for E-Bikes and Motorcycles.

 Not a BCAA Member yet?
 Join today and get BC’s Best Roadside Assistance, including Bike Assist, for less than $8 a month.